Brandawg93/homebridge-nest-cam/README.md

 ## FAQ
 Q: Why is there no audio?

 A: Audio is not supported at this time.
+For more info, please read this [issue](https://github.com/Brandawg93/homebridge-nest-cam2/issues/1).

 Q: The video thumbnail is not updating.